XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: Data analysis

 We then corrected the isotropic smearing effect of galaxy shapes due to seeing and the Gaussian window function used for the shape measurements.
 As reported in previous studies \citep[e.g.][]{2014ApJ...795..163U,2015MNRAS.449..685H,2016MNRAS.461.3794O}, the pre-seeing shear polarizability tensor is very noisy for individual faint galaxies because of its non-linearity.
 The calibration of the shear polarizability tensor depending on the Gaussian smoothing radius, $r_g$, employs a similar technique as outlined by \citet{2016MNRAS.461.3794O}.
 We apply the scalar correction approximation to the shear polarizability tensor.
 We then select galaxies with a high signal-to-noise ratio of $\nu>50$ and calibrate the $r_g$ dependence on the polarizability tensor through a ground-based image simulation employing Shear Reconvolution Analysis \citep[\texttt{Shera};][]{2012MNRAS.420.1518M}.
 We then interpolate the polarizability tensor for individual galaxies with $\nu>10$ using $r_g$ and the absolute value of the ellipticity, $|e|$.

 The photometric redshift of each galaxy was estimated from an average of 50 neighboring COSMOS2025 galaxies \citep{2025arXiv250603243S} in the $i2'$ or $i2'g'R_{\rm c}$ magnitude.
 The uncertainty of the photometric redshift is the standard error of the mean.
 We excluded galaxies located within the red-sequence in the $g'-R_{\rm c}$ versus $R_{\rm c}$ plane.
 We note that faint and small galaxies in the source catalog are predominantly background galaxies, since Abell 754 is located at a very low redshift.
+After this procedure, the number densities in the annuli of $0\!-\!0.5\,h_{70}^{-1}\,{\rm Mpc}$ and $0.5\!-\!1\,h_{70}^{-1}\,{\rm Mpc}$ centered on the E-BCG are reduced by approximately $4\%$ and $2\%$, respectively.
+The number-density ratio inside versus outside a radius of $0.9\,h_{70}^{-1}\,{\rm Mpc}$ from the Suprime-Cam field center is $0.98$, demonstrating that there is no statistically meaningful enhancement toward the center.

 The resulting number density of the background galaxies is $n_g\simeq19\,{\rm arcmin}^{-2}$.